GRIFFINCollaboration/griffin-dashboard/static/xTags/clock/README.md

 Descriptions of the readable and writable parameters exposed by each clock can be found on [this wiki page](https://www.triumf.info/wiki/tigwiki/index.php/GRIF-Clk)

 The clock custom elements rely on the ODB information and control functionality provided by the GRIFClk custom MIDAS frontend found in [this package](https://github.com/GRIFFINCollaboration/MIDASfrontends).
-One of these frontends needs be deployed for each CSAC.
+One of these frontends needs be deployed for each CSAC, and should be named `GRIF-Clk0` through `GRIF-Clk24`.

 ##Default Behavior
 Rather than independently, GRIFFIN's CSACs operate in a hierarchical manner, with one master clock (nominally GRIFClk-0 at mscb570) providing a central heartbeat to the other 24 clocks.
 As a result, there are a few points of usage and default behavior that reflect this structure: